 With instant setup, anytime money-back guarantee, unlimited domain hosting, unlimited bandwidth, unlimited disk space, unlimited email accounts, a free domain, site building tools, FTP, SSL, 24/7 support, $100 Google advertising credit and a couple of other sweet features, Bluehost is a big name in the web hosting business.
 Plus, Bluehost had offered a special deal to all WPExplorer readers, so you can get host starting at just $3.95 per month.
 Just make sure to use one of our links to Bluehost on this page or on our coupons page to ensure you get the discount.

 In fact, WordPress vouches for Bluehost as a WordPress host.
 Apart from shared hosting, they also provide VPS and dedicated web hosting, so scaling up won’t be a problem.
 Additionally, if you would like to start your own web hosting outfit, they have an attractive reseller plan.
-As a reseller, you might be interested in checking out these WordPress hosting themes.
+As a reseller, you might be interested in checking out these WordPress themes for hosting companies.

 Dreamhost is a professional web hosting company that provides cost-effective web hosting solutions.
 They provide four types of hosting packages i.e. shared, VPS, dedicated and cloud hosting.